Founding Principals and Background

 Didactic on alcohol use disorder management in the primary care setting

-Vivitrol Injection Instructions (only done by trained provider): https://drive.google.com/drive/folders/1xtzcjPetVjaf85b7W3fxLX6ZgUvBV4dd
+Vivitrol Injection Instructions (to be done by trained providers, only)

 National Harm Reduction Coalition - a national-scale organization providing publicly harm reduction education resources